xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

    use hive to get useful data, do some data processing using python scripts. and feed data into recommendation model off-line test: 1 month user data, predict the purchase behivour next day.

-circuit breaker and monitor:
-the recommender program is called by scheduler, just in case it's killed, we should give some default recommendations.
+circuit breaker and monitor: (collabrote with game server platform team) the recommender program is called by scheduler, just in case it's somehow killed, we should give some default recommendations.
 Collaborated with service performance team

 爬虫 crawler：